 Symptoms of Canine Heart Disease

-Symptoms of Canine Heart Disease can vary depending on the type and severity of the condition.
+Symptoms of Heart Disease can vary depending on the type and severity of their condition.
 Common symptoms include:

 - Difficulty breathing